Quadratic Hamiltonians in Fermionic Fock Spaces: Alternative Approaches on Quadratic Hamiltonians

-As explained in Section \ref{Section Bach}, Bach, Lieb and Solovej \cite{BLS} introduced a general definition of quadratic Hamiltonians on fermionic Fock spaces.
+In this subsection, we explicit the relation between Bogoliubov transformations and quadratic Hamiltonians and finally prove Theorems \ref {prop bach2 copy(1)} and \ref{prop bach2}.
+Indeed, as explained above, recall that Bach, Lieb and Solovej \cite{BLS} introduced a general definition of quadratic Hamiltonians on fermionic Fock spaces.
 This refers to Definition \ref{def quadratic}.
 It leads to a strongly continuous one-parameter group of Bogoliubov transformations, as explained in the proof of Lemma \ref{Lemma Bach1}.
-In this section we study such kind of groups and discuss their generators in relation with the Shale-Stinespring condition (see Theorem \ref{Shale-Stinespring THM}).
+Here, we study such kind of groups and discuss their generators in relation with the Shale-Stinespring condition (see Theorem \ref{Shale-Stinespring THM}).

-We take $\mathcal{H}\doteq \mathfrak{h}\oplus \mathfrak{h}$ and recall that a Bogoliubov transformation is a unitary operator $U\in \mathcal{B}(\mathcal{ H})$ such that $U\mathfrak{A=A}U$, as explained in Section \ref{Araiki section}.
+We take $\mathcal{H}\doteq \mathfrak{h}\oplus \mathfrak{h}$ and recall that a Bogoliubov transformation is a unitary operator $\mathcal{U}\in \mathcal{B} (\mathcal{H})$ such that $\mathcal{U}\mathfrak{A}=\mathfrak{A}\mathcal{U}$, as explained in Section \ref{Araiki section}.
 We thus start by relating these properties with the generator of a group of Bogoliubov transformations: